The Nieman Foundation is grateful to the foundations, journalism organizations and individuals whose gifts support Nieman Fellowships each year.

 - The Ruth Cowan Nash Nieman Fellowship was established with a gift from Mr. and Mrs. Bradley D. Nash to support international Nieman Fellows.
 Best known for her work as an Associated Press war correspondent during World War II, Ruth Cowan Nash, was also president of the Washington Press Club.

 - The Robert Waldo Ruhl Nieman Fellowship honors a 1903 Harvard graduate who was editor and publisher of the Medford Mail-Tribune in Oregon from 1911-1967.
 The fellowship supports fellows from abroad and the United States.

 - The Louis Stark Nieman Fellowship honors the memory of The New York Times reporter who was a pioneer in the field of labor reporting and supports journalists who cover labor issues and other topics.

-The Nieman Foundation additionally supports Nieman-Berman Fellowships in Journalism Innovation and occasional Arts and Culture Nieman Fellows.
+The Nieman Foundation additionally supports Nieman-Berkman Fellowships in Journalism Innovation and occasional Arts and Culture Nieman Fellows.